Lab: Dotplots

 Show the parameters being modified and the shape being re-rendered.

-Upload the video to a streaming service like YouTube or Vimeo.
+Upload the video to a streaming service like YouTube, Vimeo, or Canvas Studio.

-Share a link to the video in a post on the #lab-gallery channel in Discord.
-Tag your group members.
+Share a link to the video in a post on the #lab channel in Discord.
+Tag your partner in the message with @.
+No voiceover is necessary.

 ← Lecture: Dots